sageshoyu/docs-opmanual_sky/book/opmanual_sky/30-fly/15-flight-instructions.md

 1. Browse to your drone's code editor: [192.168.42.1:8081](192.168.42.1:8081)

-1. Open a new terminal in the code editor: Menu > Terminal > New Terminal
+1. Open a new terminal in the code editor: Menu (three horizontal lines in the top left) > Terminal > New Terminal

 1. In the terminal, type type `roscd pidrone_pkg` and press enter.